 Guillemots and razorbills are among the seabirds considered most vulnerable to displacement by offshore wind farms.
-Due to the challenge of tracking seabirds for a prolonged period of time, there is a knowledge gap when it comes to following their movements during non-breeding season and assessing the impact of offshore wind developments on these movements.
+Due to the challenge of tracking seabirds for a prolonged period of time, there is a knowledge gap when it comes to following their movements during non-breeding seasons and assessing the impact of offshore wind developments on these movements.

-Ultimately, this should inform any displacement concerns and allow for less uncertainty in impact assessment for these species which will be key to planning for future developments.
+Ultimately, this project should inform any displacement concerns and allow for less uncertainty in impact assessment for these species which will be key to planning for future developments.

 Professor Bob Furness, Principal Ornithologist at MacArthur Green, said: “It is very exciting to be able to deploy tags on guillemots and razorbills to learn about their migration routes and wintering areas.
 Until now, our knowledge of their migrations has mainly come from recoveries of ringed birds found dead on beaches in winter, which can give a very biased picture.
 This project will allow us to track the routes used by birds, and which areas they spend time in throughout the winter.